Pelk89/TF_Custom_Training_Callbacks/README.md

     ## Custom modification: "Reason for Modification"

-For reducing the learning rate exponentially we need to add an argument to *\_\_init\_\_* method and also modify the method *on_epoch_end().*
+For reducing the learning rate linearly we need to add an argument to *\_\_init\_\_* method and also modify the method *on_epoch_end().*

 ### Modfiy \_\_init\_\_ and _reset

 Because we measure the validation loss of our neural network we can remove the *monitor* argument.
-Next, we want to set a boolean *reduce_exp* to control whether we want to reduce the learning rate exponentially.
+Next, we want to set a boolean *reduce_exp* to control whether we want to reduce the learning rate linearly.
 Likewise, we need to pass the optimizer to the method.

 ```python
 # Original Callback found in tf.keras.callbacks.Callback